-How to import a template
+How to import a template into the Timeline or Camera view

 - 1. In the Library view, select the template you want to import. - 2.
 Drag the selected template to the Camera view or to the left side of the Timeline view.